Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 Junior Lifeguard Camp (Alameda, Castro Valley)

 Lifeguard lessons and skill-building at the beach.
-This summer, planning to offer 7 one-week sessions at Crown Beach and Cull Canyon.
+This summer, look for six one-week sessions at Crown Beach and Cull Canyon.

 Register >